Skip to content

 • Cache efficiency — what % of your input tokens came from Anthropic/OpenAI cache (free re-use)

-• Context breakdown table — which part of the context is system prompt vs. your message vs. file content vs. prior turns vs. tool definitions
+• Prompt source breakdown — which part of the context is system prompt vs. your message vs. file content vs. prior turns vs. tool definitions

 • Actual text content — read the exact strings sent to the model (requires captureContent: true)

-• Tool executions — see execute_tool spans alongside LLM spans in the same timeline
+• Tool executions — see execute_tool spans alongside LLM spans in the same timeline, with expandable arguments and results

-• Model-level aggregation — total tokens per model with avg latency
+• Model-level aggregation — total tokens and credits per model with avg latency

 • Request options — temperature, max tokens, reasoning effort, response API shape